classicfoo/screenshot_markup/README.md

 # Screenshot Markup
-Copy and paste screenshots to the app and mark it up.
+Copy and paste screenshots and mark it up.

 ## Requirements
 - To install win32clipboard: